luslab/nf-clip/README.md

 There are a number of public data resources available:

+ 1. iCLIP in a range of cells and tissues by the Ule lab on [iMaps](https://imaps.genialis.com/)
- 1. eCLIP in K562 and HepG2 cell lines.
+ 2. eCLIP in K562 and HepG2 cell lines by [ENCODE](https://www.encodeproject.org/matrix/?type=Experiment&status=released&assay_slims=RNA%20binding&award.project=ENCODE&assay_title=eCLIP&biosample_ontology.classification=cell%20line).

 ## Development